alinia10/yt-dl-bot/README.md

 # yt-dl-bot

 yt-dl-bot is a Telegram bot that downloads YouTube videos (or entire playlists) and then uploads them either directly to Telegram or, if the file exceeds Telegram’s file size limits, to a Nextcloud server (via WebDAV).
-After processing each video, it removes the local file to manage server disk space.

 # Configuration